Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 5. Once you have filled out the configuration settings for this launch template, so we can setup our Auto Scaling group.

 6. How does an EC2 launch template contribute to Auto Scaling functionality?

+*Correct!
+You've successfully grasped how an EC2 launch template integrates with Auto Scaling.
+By understanding how the template defines the instance settings and Auto Scaling adjusts the number of instances, you're now ready to manage scalable, efficient cloud infrastructure.*